alphagov/publishing-api/doc/semantics-of-the-publishing-api.md

 minor update.
 This can be used by the publishing applications as a ordering parameter and shown to editors.

-If the `last_updated_at` is specified when PUTing content, the given value will be stored.
-If `last_updated_at` is not specified, and the update type is major or minor, the `last_updated_at` will be set to the current time.
-For any other update type, the `last_updated_at` will be unchanged.
+If the `last_edited_at` is specified when PUTing content, the given value will be stored.
+If `last_edited_at` is not specified, and the update type is major or minor, the `last_edited_at` will be set to the current time.
+For any other update type, the `last_edited_at` will be unchanged.

 The `last_edited_at` must use the [ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601).